+Coronavirus pandemic modeling for nurses delivers fast, accurate analytics that identifies outbreaks and helps slow the spread.
 Nurses have a stake in keeping up to date on COVID-19 pandemic models.
-Pandemic modeling delivers fast, accurate analytics that identify outbreaks.
-Coronavirus mapping can help you understand how the disease is impacting your city, county and state, and a comprehensive coronavirus map USA allows you to compare regions where your friends and family live and work.
+Coronavirus mapping can help you understand how the disease is impacting your city, county, and state, and a comprehensive coronavirus map in the USA allows you to compare regions where your friends and family live and work.

 Pandemic models predict how the pandemic will progress, allowing nurses and other healthcare workers to prepare for upticks of infectious cases in their area.
 Historical approaches such as compiling hospital records take too long and don’t lead to accurate coronavirus model predictions.
 New approaches include data mining search engines and using mobile-phone tracking to deliver a rich, more refined view of where the coronavirus is spreading.
 Researchers can even tap into social media networks for data that helps them determine where coronavirus will explode next.